 From your WordPress dashboard, go to WPForms » Add New to create a new form and name it.
-Next, scroll down to the Additional Templates section and type “Equipment Checkout Form”, then click on it to open the template.
+Next, scroll down to the Select a Template section and search for “Equipment Checkout Form.”
+Then click on Use Template to open it in the form builder.

-Once you open the form template, a pre-built Equipment Checkout Form will populate along with the drag and drop builder.
-Here, you can add additional fields to your form by dragging them from the left panel onto your form.
+Here, you can add additional fields to your Equipment Checkout Form by dragging them from the left panel onto the form preview.

 With the Equipment Checkout Form template, you’ll already have these following fields:

 - Equipment Checked Out